Acknowledgement

 Latest Aboriginal Affairs NSW News

-Eleven Aboriginal organisations from Greater Western Sydney recently formed a new formal partnership to Close the Gap on a local level.
+Aboriginal organisations in Orange have come together to implement a new 10-year Place-Based Partnership to Close the Gap on a local level.

 Aboriginal Affairs NSW